DuoMaster123/FlowersRecognition/README.md

 ## Structure

 ```
-Download folder form Kaggle, unzip and name it 'flowers', remember the position you put it in the disk
+Download folder form Kaggle, unzip and name it 'flowers', remember the position you put it in the local disk

 Clone this Github repository, the folder's structure is as follow: